vivekpatel99/invoice-data-extraction-using-ocr/README.md

 ├── pyproject.toml # 📦 uv configuration file for dependency management.
 └── README.md # 📖 This file!

+## ⚙️ Configuration

+The default input and output paths are configured in `constants.py`.

+- `INVOICE_PATH`: The directory where your invoice images are stored.
+- `OUTPUT_PATH`: The path where the resulting Excel file will be saved.

+You can modify these paths to suit your project structure.

+## ⚠️ Limitations

+The current data extraction logic in `main.py` is heuristic-based and optimized for the provided sample invoice layout.
+It assumes:

+- Client information is in the upper-right quadrant.
+- The client's name is the second line of text detected in that quadrant.
+- The address follows the client's name.
+- The Tax ID is findable via a regular expression (e.g., `Tax ID: ...`).

+For invoices with different layouts, the parsing logic in the `parse_ocr_results` function within `main.py` will likely need to be adjusted.
+Future improvements could involve using more advanced NLP techniques or a more configurable rule-based system to reliably locate the required fields.

 ## 📤 Output

 Upon successful execution, an Excel file named `final_result.xlsx` will be generated in the `output` directory: